Losant/losant-docs/docs/workflows/edge-workflows.md

 ## Saving and Deploying

-Unlike cloud workflows, saving and deploying edge workflows are two separate actions, and saving a workflow is not enough to propagate the changes to your edge devices.
+Unlike cloud workflows and experience workflows, saving and deploying edge workflows are two separate actions, and saving a workflow is not enough to propagate the changes to your edge devices.

 ![Deploy and Save Edge Workflow](/images/workflows/workflow-edge-save-deploy.png "Deploy and Save Edge Workflow")